maxkueng/ediplug/README.md

 during the setup process and hide it from the user.

-However, a kind user on the Node-RED forum provided [step-by-step instructions][setup-instructions] on how to optain the generated password during setup.
+However, a kind user on the Node-RED forum provided [step-by-step instructions][setup-instructions] on how to obtain the generated password during setup.

   1. Set up the plug as usual using the EdiSmart app and connect it to your